 WHAT ARE THE ACADEMIC PREREQUISITES FOR PUBLIC HEALTH GRADUATE SCHOOL?

-In making decisions about admissions, public health graduate schools consider a range of factors that may vary from one school to another.
+In making decisions about admissions, healthcare administration schools consider a range of factors that may vary from one school to another.
 All prerequisite courses usually need to be completed with a grade of C or above.

-It is recommended that you complete the following courses:* This will be highly variable, depending on the type of degree (masters or PhD) you are pursuing and the specific area within public health you will be studying.
+NOTE: Prerequisite courses for graduate programs in public health are highly variable, depending on the type of degree (masters or PhD) you are pursuing and the specific area within public health you will be studying.
 However, prerequisite and recommended courses might include:

 |ID (not offered consistently)||Comparative Public Health: the US and the World (ID 280)

 Introduction to Public Health (ID 245)

 |Philosophy||Biomedical Ethics (PHIL 250)|

 |Economics||Health care economics (ECON 245)|

 |Psychology, So/An, Nursing||Principles of Psychology (PSYCH 125), Social Psychology (PSYCH 249) is recommended